Frustration free gapless Hamiltonians for Matrix Product States: The thermodynamic limit Hamiltonian via the GNS-representation

-The GNS-representation \cite{conway} fulfils this condition.
 In order to construct it, a Hilbert space structure must be introduced via the state $\w$: $\braket{A}{B}=\w(A^*B)$ is the (possibly singular) inner product.
-The quotient of $\mathcal{A}$ by the subspace of elements such that $\braket{A}{A}=0$ is a pre-Hilbert space, which just needs to be completed to be the Hilbert space $\mathcal{H}$ needed for the representation.
+The quotient of $\mathcal{A}$ by the subspace of elements such that $\braket{A}{A}=0$ is a pre-Hilbert space, which just needs to be completed to be the Hilbert space $\mathcal{H}_\w$ needed for the representation.

-The class to which the identity in $\mathcal{A}$ belongs can be taken as the distinguised vector $\xi$.
+The class to which the identity in $\mathcal{A}$ belongs can be taken as the distinguised vector $\Omega_\w$.

 The algebra we are dealing with is the algebra of local observables over an infinite spin chain:

 where each $\mathcal{A}_k$ denotes the local algebra of observables at the respective site $k$.
 Since the dimension at each site is always the same in translationally invariant MPSs, this local algebra is the same for every site.